How to Get an LLC in South Carolina

 Columbia, SC 29201

-How long does it take to get an LLC approved?
+How long does it take to get a South Carolina LLC approved?
 LLC processing time is 24 hours if filed online and 5 to 7 business days if filed by mail.

 Step 4: Create A South Carolina LLC Operating Agreement

 Creating a South Carolina LLC operating agreement is the only way to legally lock down your LLC’s management and ownership structure.
-Having this document in place will give you something to return to if a dispute or lawsuit arises.
+Having an operating agreement in place will give you something to return to if a dispute or lawsuit arises.

 Even single-member LLCs benefit from having an operating agreement.